microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 UDTs, the `udt` flag is set, and any resource class flags can be set if the associated resource is found contained within the UDT.

-The `default_globals` flag indicates whether or not the decl appears inside the
+The `default_globals` flag indicates whether or not the value ends up inside the `$Globals` constant buffer.
-$Globals scope.
 It will not be set if the decl appears inside a cbuffer or tbuffer.
+The `$Globals` constant buffer will only be filled with non-HLSL-Objects.

 The `is_member` flag is set if the decl is a member declaration of a struct or class.
 This flag will inevitably lead to an error, because register annotations aren't allowed